Friday, April 12, 2024

 Here’s a look back at my first time in Tahiti.
 I spent a cumulative total of 4.5 days in French Polynesia while on my way to and from Easter Island in 1998.
 I flew out of Sydney to Papeete on 20 November.
 Thanks to the dateline I arrived in Tahiti earlier the same day.
 I then spent an afternoon exploring downtown Papeete before transferring to Moorea with the local ferry service.

 How do I know this?
 While researching this post I struggled to find any reference to the hotel’s prominent beachfront building.
 By chance, I stumbled across an image of its remains as shown above.
 I can only surmise that the structure fell victim to a devastating cyclone.
 The prime candidate is Oli which swept through the region in 2010.
+I’ve subsequently learned that ten of the villas were re-leased and reopened as Moorea Fare Miti resort.

 The weather for my stay wasn’t as dramatic.
 Instead it was partially overcast and humid, punctuated by a brief tropical downpour in the afternoon.
 However, despite the inclement conditions I still found time for some memorable excursions.
 This included an awesome parasailing ride in the lagoon facing the InterContinental Moorea Resort.